argonne-lcf/inference-endpoints/README.md

 ```
 > **⏰ Token Validity:** Active for 48 hours
 >
-> **🔒 Access Note:** Endpoints are restricted.
-You'll need Argonne or ALCF credentials to authenticate and be on Argonne's network (Use VPN, Dash, or SSH to an ANL machine).
+> **🔒 Access Note:**
+> * Endpoints are restricted.
+You must be on Argonne's network (Use VPN, Dash, or SSH to ANL machine).
+> * You will need to authenticate with Argonne or ALCF SSO (Single Sign On) using your credentials.

 ## 💡 Usage Examples